2022 NASCAR Cup Series: Round 3: Pennzoil 400

 Christopher Bell was on pole position.
 On Lap 43, Austin Dillon tapped and spun Justin Haley, bringing out the 3rd caution.
 The first stage was won by Alex Bowman.
 In stage 2, Brad Keselowski spun on the main straight and damaged Ryan Blaney, who was furious.
 The pole sitter, Bell spun and punctured two tires.
-Stage 2 was won by Team Trackhouse, who won their first stage at the hands of Ross Chastain.
+Stage 2 was won by Trackhouse Racing, who won their first stage at the hands of Ross Chastain.
 In stage 3 with 13 laps to go, Joe Gibbs Racing teammates Kyle Busch and Martin Truex Jr. battled for the lead.
 With 3 laps to go, Erik Jones hit the wall and went across the track, bringing out the caution.
 Bubba Wallace narrowly hit him, instead hitting the barriers in the infield.
 On the overtime restart, Alex Bowman took two tires and was side by side with his teammate Kyle Larson for the restart.
 They fought for two laps, with Bowman victorious.
 Ross Chastain led the most laps of the day, with 83 laps led; he finished third.